Reception Desk Dimensions & Materials for Commercial Lobbies

 Compare two options—one budget‑lean, one premium—and confirm clearances on the drawing.
 Then lock delivery details and staging so install day runs clean.

-1. What is the best height for a standing reception counter?
+1. What is the standard height for a standing reception counter?

-2. How wide should a one‑person desk be?
+2. How wide should a reception desk be for one staff member?

-4. What material is the most durable for heavy use?
+4. What reception desk materials are most durable for high-traffic use?